 Monika looked somewhat puzzled.
 "You mean video game leveling up?
 I guess you could call it that.
 There aint no levels or nothin' like that.
-It's like the more you do stuff the more you get experience.
-You do the things listed on your cards and make dice rolls to see if ya' succeed.
+It's like the more you do your stuff the more you get experience.
+You gotta do the stuff listed on your cards and then make dice rolls to see if ya' succeed.
 Eventually you get to start filling in the dots and then you get better and get more dice.
 You have to keep doing and rolling and doing and rolling just to stay breathin'."

 That sounded exhausting.
 "Could you help me?"
 Robin knew he sounded desperate now.
-People on the street had gone back about their linen-colored lives while vehicle traffic ambled by obliviously.
-Clearly there was something different about the two of them, so Monika for made the only obvious source of information, let alone potential assistance.
+Other people on the street had gone back about their linen-colored lives and vehicle traffic ambled by obliviously.
+Clearly there was something different about the two of them so Monika made for the only obvious source of information, let alone potential assistance.

-She took a couple steps inside the door looking ready to close it in his face.
-He put one hand on its taupe-tinged edge before she could shut him out.
+Monika took a couple steps inside the door looking ready to close it in his face.
+He put one hand on its taupe-tinged edge before she could.
 "Please.
 I know it's asking a lot, but if you could just give me a few minutes of your time and help me wrap my head around it all, maybe I'll actually have a prayer."

 That last word caught her attention.
 She turned to face him.
 "Here's a freebie.
 Don't do no prayin'.
 I don't care what kind of Jesus you may have grown up with, but here that kind of thinkin' brings down the angels.
-They might be all glorious and beautiful and shit, but once they taste a prayer from you you'll be like a candy machine.
-Your Snicker-ass will definitely satisfy.
+They might be glorious and beautiful and all that shit, but once they taste a prayer from you you'll be like a candy machine and your Snicker ass will definitely satisfy.
 Mmm-hmm."

-Robin feared the door would close for sure but Monika stopped to thoughtfully examine her decorative blue nails.
-The internal struggle to decide between retreating to privacy versus letting a stranger in - one who had nothing to offer in return - clearly danced across her features.
-She self-consciously began to pull her hood further over her face but stopped with a sigh.
+Robin feared the door would close for sure but Monika stopped for a moment thoughtfully examining her decorative blue nails.
+The internal struggle deciding whether to retreat to her own peace versus letting a stranger in, one who had nothing to offer in return, clearly danced across her features.
+She self-consciously began to pull her hood further down over her face but stopped with a sigh.
 "Fine.
 Come in."

 She led him up a single flight of stairs at the back of the hallway.
-The interior of the building was carpeted with tacky geometric patterns in shades of ecru and almond.
-The wall paint was a tint of beige hinting at a previous life in the green family.
-I'm seriously going to have to think of more words for beige.
+The interior of the building was carpeted in a tacky geometric patter in shades of ecru and almond and the wall paint was a tint of beige hinting at a previous life in the green family.
+I'm seriously going to have to think of more words for beige in this place.
 It's like everything is made out of mushroom skin.
-Everything except me and Monika.
+Everything expect me and her.

-She lead him into a fully-colored, comfortably-sized, two-bedroom apartment.
-Its main room combined an open kitchen with recreational space.
-Three large windows trimmed with blue curtains looked out over the street, the middle one open to let in fresh air, though to be fair, the outside air was just as neutrally temperate as it was inside the apartment.
+Monika lead him into a fully colored, comfortably-sized, two-bedroom apartment with a main room combining an open kitchen and recreational space.
+Three large windows trimmed with blue curtains looked out over the street, the middle one open to let in fresh air.
 Stepping in from the monochromatically oatmeal hallway into a room looking like a box of crayons had melted all over was jarring to his senses - well, mostly just his eyes.